MPoL-dev/MPoL/docs/introduction.md

 To get started with MPoL, we recommend [installing the package](installation.md) and reading through the tutorial series.
 If you have any questions about the package, we invite you to join us on our [Github discussions page](https://github.com/MPoL-dev/MPoL/discussions).

+second par
+* brief description to what RML is, with call-outs to Zawadzki and other seminal resources.

+## Scope of tutorials nad exmaples

+* scope of tutorial examples to follow, showing module building blocks
+* browse the API
+* organization of examples folder

+Longer workflow exmaples are in examples.

+Including Pyro.

 :::{seealso}
 That's RML imaging in a nutshell, but we've barely scratched the surface.
 We highly recommend checking out the following excellent resources.